 - We Get Results: Websites and businesses respond to Minc Law internet defamation attorneys.
 And, we’ve worked tirelessly in our tenure with website administrators, content managers, and third-party arbitration firms to secure swift and permanent removals.

-Reach out today to schedule your free, initial no-obligation consultation by calling us at (216) 373-7706 or by scheduling a meeting online by filling out our online contact form.
+Reach out today to schedule your free, initial no-obligation consultation with an intake specialist by calling us at (216) 373-7706 or by scheduling a meeting online by filling out our online contact form.

 At Minc Law, we’re here to fight for your reputation.

 “The Minc firm handled my case very quickly, efficiently and thoroughly.
 I am very pleased with the level of professionalism and quality of work that they provided.”

 Anonymous, October 7, 2019